 psql --host=mypgserver-20170401.postgres.database.azure.com --port=5432 --username=mylogin@mypgserver-20170401 --dbname=postgres

-psql parameter Suggested value Description --host server name Specify the server name value that was used when you created the Azure Database for PostgreSQL earlier.
-Our example server shown is mypgserver-20170401.postgres.database.azure.com.
+psql parameter Suggested value Description --host Server name The server name value that you used when you created the Azure Database for PostgreSQL server earlier.
+The example server shown is mypgserver-20170401.postgres.database.azure.com.
 Use the fully qualified domain name (*.postgres.database.azure.com) as shown in the example.
-Follow the steps in the previous section to get the connection information if you do not remember your server name. --port 5432 Always use port 5432 when connecting to Azure Database for PostgreSQL. --username server admin login name Type in the server admin login username supplied when you created the Azure Database for PostgreSQL earlier.
-Follow the steps in the previous section to get the connection information if you do not remember the username.
-The format is username@servername. --dbname postgres Use the default system generated database name postgres for the first connection.
-Later you create your own database.
+If you don't remember your server name, follow the steps in the previous section to get the connection information. --port 5432 The port to use when you connect to the Azure Database for PostgreSQL server. --username Server admin login name The server admin login username that you supplied when you created the Azure Database for PostgreSQL server earlier.
+If you don't remember your username, follow the steps in the previous section to get the connection information.
+The format is username@servername. --dbname postgres The default, system-generated database name that was created for the first connection.
+Later, you create your own database.

-After running the psql command, with your own parameter values, you are prompted to type the server admin password.
-This password is the same that you provided when you created the server.
+After you run the psql command with your own parameter values, you're prompted to enter the server admin password.
+This password is the same one that you provided when you created the server.

-psql parameter Suggested value Description password your admin password Note, the typed password characters are not shown on the bash prompt.
-Press enter after you have typed all the characters to authenticate and connect.
+psql parameter Suggested value Description password Your admin password The typed password characters aren't shown on the bash prompt.
+After you type all the characters, select the Enter key to authenticate and connect.

-Once connected, the psql utility displays a postgres prompt where you type sql commands.
-In the initial connection output, a warning may be displayed since the psql in the Azure Cloud Shell may be a different version than the Azure Database for PostgreSQL server version.
+After you connect, the psql utility displays a postgres prompt where you type sql commands.
+In the initial connection output, a warning might appear because the psql in Cloud Shell might be a different version than the Azure Database for PostgreSQL server version.

 Example psql output: